viktishchenko/simple-cv/cv.md

 ### Language competencies

 - Russian: native language
-- English: not a A1, but something in-between this and a B1.
+- English: something in-between an A2 and a B1.